hvesalai/emacs-sbt-mode/README.md

 key-binding as adviced above in the customization section).
 This way, if you need to modify the code, you can use **M-p** to recall the whole snippet for reworking.

+You can also send a region of code from an other buffer in the same project.
+First set the mark to the other end of the region to send and the point (cursor) the other.
+Then run the **M-x** *sbt-send-region* command.
+The command will skip any whitespace or comments at the beginning and end of the region.

 ## Credits